Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 Why should I depend on the trains being properly maintained at all?

-> Self-driving cars are a pipe dream for gays
+> Self-driving cars are a pipe dream for homosexuals

 If you say so.